NicoZweifel/DBInline/README.md

 # Tests

-On seperate Branch cause they are a mess.
+- On seperate Branch cause they are a mess.
-DB Instance dependent and chaotic, see:
+- DB Instance dependent and chaotic, see:[Improve Test Project](https://github.com/NicoZweifel/DBInline/issues/1)
-Eventually there will be Tables generated/deleted in the tests.
+- Eventually there will be Tables generated/deleted in the tests.